tanyelai/neuroscience/README.md

 ***About Neurobiology:*** It cannot be considered as comprehensive if we consider medical neuroscience course load.
 It includes light-weighted and non-medical aspects of neurobiology. <br/>

 ### Day 35
 I will study IELTS for 3 days.
-Time for a little break for neuroscience.
+It's time to give a break for neuroscience.